NBA vs. NFL: Understanding Key Differences for Bettors

-NBA vs. NFL games may be entirely different experiences to watch, but most sportsbooks treat the NBA and NFL in a remarkably similar fashion.
+NBA vs. NFL games may be entirely different experiences to watch, but most sportsbooks treat the NBA and NFL in a relatively similar fashion.
 They allow bettors to lay wagers on spreads, moneylines, and totals in both sports and even have a similar array of prop bets and alternative lines.
-In fact, they look so much alike at first glance that many amateur bettors employ the exact same strategies when switching between the two.
+As such, many amateur bettors employ the exact same strategies when switching between the two.

 It’s an easy trap to fall into, and it can get you burned.
-Although NBA versus NFL games look the same on a betting slip, professional basketball and professional football are two very different sports with drastically different rules, schedules, and point totals.
+Although NBA versus NFL games look similar on the betting slip, professional basketball and professional football are two very different sports with drastically different rules, schedules, and point totals.

 Before you make your next wager, take a moment to brush up on the key differences between betting on the NBA and NFL with this helpful primer.

 It’s fitting that traveling is a penalty in the NBA (nominally, anyway) because it’s also one of the major drawbacks to being an NBA player.
 NBA teams play 41 road games per season and are often on the road for a week at a time.
 By contrast, NFL teams play just eight road games per season, and they have the luxury of returning home between games to rest and recuperate.
 They even receive one bye week per season to further aid their recovery.

 Studies have shown that excessive travel adversely affects reaction time, wreaks havoc on circadian rhythms, and even lowers testosterone levels.

 All of those miles across all of those time zones can take their toll on players.
 Studies have shown that excessive travel adversely affects reaction time, wreaks havoc on circadian rhythms, and even lowers testosterone levels.
 It’s the reason why so-called “scheduled losses” are so common in the NBA, and why teams are increasingly turning to sleep doctors to ensure their players get adequate rest.